 A unique journey started when an unusual biker patch caught the attention of the Rev. Jamie Lea and his wife Kandace.
 It read, “Black Sheep, Harley-Davidsons for Christ.”

-Before long, the pastor from Crosby UMC learned all about the Black Sheep Ministry, a Gospel for those who prefer two wheels and Harleys.
+Before long, the pastor from Crosby UMC learned all about the ministry, a Gospel for those who prefer two wheels and Harleys.

 “It brings together our love of Christ and our love of bikes,” Rev. Lea said.
 “And Kandace and I love to ride.”

 The story behind the 20-year old motorcycle ministry also spoke to the pastor, who now serves as president of the organization’s Texas Gulf Coast chapter.

 He explained that the international group started with Marty Edwards, who served as pastor for eight churches in southern California.
 “Marty was a clergyman and a church planter,” Lea explained.
 “One day, he got an itch to do something that some people would call a mid-life crisis.
 He bought a Harley.”

 Edwards did not know much about motorcycles.
 So, when he was out riding one day and got a flat, he called the dealership to come fix it.
 A young man named Michael Butters arrived with a truck to retrieve the bike for repairs.

 “He had tattoos, and his hair was a little long,” Lea said.
 “He looked kind of rough.”

 While the two drove to the dealership, Pastor Edwards felt called to speak to Butters about Jesus.
 Still, he felt too intimidated and decided to stay silent.

 About a week later, Butters died in a tragic vehicle accident, and when Edwards heard the news, he called the dealership.
 Owner Rich Quaid told the pastor that his employees were devastated by the disaster and asked for spiritual guidance.